What is your class size? 38 (range in class size nationally for optometry is “28-169”)

 What is the application fee?
 See OptomCAS Website

 Are there any other fees involved?
 Yes.
-We require a $500 refundable deposit until May 15.
+We require a $500 nonrefundable deposit that holds your place in the class, as limited seats are available.
 This is applied to your tuition once you begin classes in August.
-Refund Schedule

 If I am already a Ferris student, do I need to fill out the OptomCAS online application?
 Yes.